ddnev/ec_project/README.md

 The output of this computation essentially tells us how aligned the poem-line vector and user-input vectors are, which we use as a proxy for similarity.
 This computation conveniently returns a scalar value for each line of the poem, with the better matching lines having a higher similarity value.
 The lines can be ordered by similarity value and any number returned.
+Because the user may confuse content from multiple lines, up to the top three results with non-zero similarity are returned.

 So what do we get for all this effort?
 The TF-IDF approach implicitly decreases the weight of terms which appear frequently in the poem.
 This is convenient because common words like "a", "the", etc. will not be very helpful in discriminating between lines and should not be given the same weight as more uncommon terms when looking for a match.